UKCloud/documentation/articles/openstack/ostack-how-use-hystax.md

 7. When you are done with test migration you can delete it and start a new one.
 For the final cutover, just detach Hystax Acura from the migration and Hystax Acura will stop tracking any resources belonging to this migration.

     ![Hystax Status Success](images/hystax10.jpg)

+## Known Issues

+The Hystax Acura service is under constant development.
+The following are the known issues in the current release of the software which should be resolved in the next release;

+### Creation of new Persistent Volumes on target instances

+When the Hystax migration completes, the disk of the resulting new/target instances will use Persistent Volumes and snapshots.
+This may result in extra monthly storage costs.

+### Migrating Ubuntu Workloads

+Due to the way in which the Hystax software works, you may experience issues migrating an Ubuntu server/instance with the default disk mount settings.
+In Ubuntu, the root risk (```/```) is mounted by label (i.e. in ```/etc/fstab``` there is a setting that states ```LABEL="…."``` For the "```/```" disk).
+This needs to be modified to use the UUID or device name (e.g. ```/dev/vdb1```).

+The following steps need to be run on a default Ubuntu setup for a successful migration to complete;

+1. Ensure ```/etc/fstab``` refers to the boot and root disks using ```UUID=""``` or ```/dev/vda1```, etc… and not by ```LABEL=""``` (the device name can be retrieved using the ```lsblk``` command and the UUID returned using the ```blkid``` command)
+2. After changing ```/etc/fstab``` (if required), run ```update-grub``` as root user
+3. Install the hystax source agent (hlragent) as per instructions given on the Hystax Acura server (Web UI).
+4. Reboot the ubuntu instance
+5. At this point the Ubuntu instance is ready to be replicated and migrated

+### Migrating Microsoft Windows Workloads

+#### Error When creating and running a Migration Plan in the Acura user interface

+When creating and running a <B>Migration Plan</B> in the Acura user interface, you may encounter an error relating to a malformed mac-address.
+To resolve this go to the <B>Expert</B> tab in the <B>Edit Migration Plan</B> interface and remove any lines that contain ```""mac": "….."```.
+After doing this save and re-run the migration plan and the issue will be resolved.

+#### User management

+When a Microsoft Windows instance is migrated and first created on the destination cloud, the Administrator user password will be reset to a random different value.
+Before a migration is run please ensure the source server has a local user with sufficient administration privileges that enable you to login and administer the server (possibly change the Administrator password back if required).

 ## Further Support